tawasta/survey/survey_user_input_reference_sequence/README.rst

 ====================================
 Survey User Input Reference Sequence
 ====================================
-* Give survey answers a unique reference as sequence
+* Give survey answers a unique reference as sequence, similar to SO, Invoice etc.
+* This is helpful when survey answers are considered applications (Application number)

 Configuration
 =============